open-data-science/ultimate_posts/COVID_2019/README.md

 2. Stay inside, switch to remote work if possible.
 3 .
 Spread the word about the pandemia, share trustworthy information

-## What you can do (as data scientists and active community members):
+# So what you can do (as data scientists and active community members):

 Most of the information about COVID-2019 causes panic and just leaves you with anxiety.
 But there are some projects, in which any dear data scientist reader can take part and *actually do something* about the virus (and that's worth repeating), apart from following advices to lower spread of virus and informing others with reliable sources.

 ### Flatternthecurve

-This website is also community-driven, you can help in any way: verifiyng information or translating the content.
+Ultimate website is also community-driven, you can help in any way: verifiyng information or translating the content.
+This is very good entry point to get information about COVID-19 (US specific information mostly but anyway!)

 Website: [Link](https://www.flattenthecurve.com).
 Contribution guidelines: [github](https://github.com/flattenthecurve/guide/blob/master/CONTRIBUTING.md).